smartsheet-platform/smartsheet-git-hook/README.md

 The **sheetId** attribute is the identifier for the Smartsheet containing bug tracking information discoverable as the **Sheet ID** attribute when inspecting Sheet Properties.

-The **prefix** attribute is the configured to match the prefix in the Display Format of the bug tracking sheet whose column type is set to **Auto-Number/System** and the system-generated column is set to **Auto-Number**.
+The **prefix** attribute is configured to match the prefix in the Display Format of the bug tracking sheet whose column type is set to **Auto-Number/System** and the system-generated column is set to **Auto-Number**.

 The **token** attribute is the Smartsheet REST API access token generated in the Personal Settings dialog box of the user under which the script will run.